patrickmon38/ligands-in-whale-excrement/README.md

 ### Most data (all except .mzXML data) called in code is from Github_Data_For_Whale_Ligand_Manuscript.xlsx in this repository.
 ### Mass spec data from .mzXML files are has been depositied and is available for download in the Mass Spectrometry Interactive Virtual Environment (MassIVE).
 LC-ESI-MS (Orbitrap) and LC-FT-ICR-MS raw data can be accessed there under MSV000094994 (doi:10.25345/C50000B5D) and MSV000094995 (doi:10.25345/C5V98034P), respectively.

-### html output from Rmarkdown file can be viewed directly by pasting https://github.com/patrickmon38/ligands-in-whale-excrement/blob/main/Figures_for_GitHub_Whale_Excrement_Manuscript.html into https://html-preview.github.io/.
+### html output from Rmarkdown file can be viewed directly at https://html-preview.github.io/?url=https://github.com/patrickmon38/ligands-in-whale-excrement/blob/main/Figures_for_GitHub_Whale_Excrement_Manuscript.html.
 ### If trying to run Rmarkdown on your own system, you will need to download the .xlsx and .mzXML files and change paths accordingly in lines 44, 87, 93, 456, 461.

 ### Co-authors of this manuscript: